sangstar/sangstar.github.io/docs/_posts/2023-05-19-low-rank-approximation.markdown

 {% endif %}

 ## Low-Rank Adapation of Large Language Models (LoRA)
 In linear algebra, there is a concept called *low-rank approximation*, where a cost function (canonically the Frobenius norm) measures the difference between a given matrix an a matrix that approximates it of a lower rank.
-The task to minimize over $$\hat D$$ the following optimization problem:
+The task is to minimize over $$\hat D$$ the following optimization problem:

 $$\lVert D - \hat D \rVert _F$$